Youths set the pace.

-With serious enthusiasm for the unity of Christ Apostolic Church among members, there is strong indication that much progress had been made though strong opposition has also emerged in some quartets.
+With serious enthusiasm for unity of Christ Apostolic Church among members, there is strong indication that much progress ARE beInG made though strong opposition has also emerged in some quarteRs.

 It was reliably gathered that while each department had embraced this unity with joy, some power-hungry pastors were still doing all they could do, to jeopardise the process.

 This has resulted in physical assault among pastors in supreme council while not much resistance manifest among pastors in General Executive Council perhaps due to better management and arrangement in the faction.